FranciscoGutierrez/FancyRecommenderSystem/README.md

 # FancyRecommenderSystem

-A Fancy Recommender Engine with Python
+A Fancy Recommender Engine made with Python